mdcdi1315/dotnetresourcesextensions/Docs/Building.md

 The project also ships with a Visual Studio solution.
 Through Visual Studio you can build the project or edit it's code as well.

-Currently , Visual Studio DOES NOT SUPPORT THE CREATION OF STATIC LAYOUTS.
+Currently , Visual Studio *DOES NOT SUPPORT THE CREATION OF STATIC LAYOUTS*.
 And possibly neither do I will add proper code to build within it.

 [Back to Index](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/Docs/Main.md)